ravichrn/LLM-Practice/README.md

 # LLM-Practice
-Practice for HugginFace and Andrej Karpathy LLM videos
+Practice for HuggingFace and Andrej Karpathy LLM videos